 Behavioral Signs Of Hunger In Dogs:

-A dog that is hungry may beg for food or follow you around the house or kitchen, in hopes of getting a treat.
+A hungry dog may beg for food or follow you around the house or kitchen, in hopes of getting a treat.

 They may become more vocal, such as by whining or barking, in an attempt to get your attention.